Otolaryngology Head & Neck Surgery

 This program is offered for 1.50 CEUs (Intermediate Level, Professional Area)

-Langmore FEES Advanced Program - One Day Course
+Langmore FEES Advanced Program - One Day Course (click here for brochure)

 Overview: This program is geared toward clinicians who have been using FEES for at least one year, and who want more advanced training in scoring and interpreting FEES exams.
 The faculty will have videos to review, but participants are encouraged to bring their own videos that were challenging to interpret and/or proved challenging in recommending diet or rehabilitation options.
-Throughout the 8 hour workshop, participants will have an opportunity to sharpen share their experience and to calibrate their scoring and interpretation skills against other participants and the faculty.
+Throughout the 8 hour workshop, participants will have an opportunity to sharpen their skills, share their experience and to calibrate their scoring and interpretation skills against other participants and the faculty.
 This program is offered for 0.65 CEU’S (Intermediate level; Professional area), and a certificate of completion is provided to participants who complete all parts of the 1-day course.
 For a sample agenda, please click here.

 Advanced FEES Agenda: Click here